redding/ns-options/README.markdown

 ### Namespaces

-Namespaces allow you to organize and share configuration options.
-With the previously mentioned `App` module and it's configuration you could create a namespace for another library:
+Namespaces allow you to organize and share options.
+With the previously mentioned `App` module and it's options you could create a namespace for another library:

 ```ruby
 module Data # data is a library for retrieving persisted data from some resource